JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ### fritz2

 _fritz2_ is a standalone framework for building reactive web user interfaces.
-It provides its own type-safe DSL for building and rendering HTML elements, and it makes use of Kotlin’s coroutines and flows to express components and their data bindings.
+It provides its own type-safe DSL for building and rendering HTML elements, and it makes use of Kotlin's coroutines and flows to express components and their data bindings.
 It provides state management, validation, routing, and more out of the box, and integrates with Kotlin Multiplatform projects.

 Visit [https://www.fritz2.dev](https://www.fritz2.dev) for documentation, tutorials, and examples.